Wednesday, October 27, 2010

 ( Wth Vijay Bakaya Ex Chief Secretary J&K 2010 Jammu )

-( With Gokul Dembi and Jang S Verman at Kala kendra jammu 2012 )
+( With Gokul Dembi and Jang S Verman at Kala Kendra Jammu 2012 )

-( The Master Sitting in his Room )
+( The Master sitting in his room )

 ( Shiva Nandakeshwara Bhairva by Triloke Kaul ..Hanging on the wall of of his living room )

-The great artist is lonely and unhappy.
+he great artist is lonely and unhappy.
 He feels loss on all fronts.
 He lost his life's work, his books, his studio, his house and above all his roots.
 I conclude with a couplet of Faiz Ahmed Faiz:-

 “Jo ruke to koh-e-garaan the hum, jo chale to jaan se guzar gaye